ACEMS/measuring_impact_2018/README.md

 # Measuring Impact 2018 -  Seminar & Workshop

+> "Curiosity is what drives me, but as a mathematicians I am one step removed from applications.
+But that's where the engineers and scientists comein!"

 This repo relates to the Measuring Impact in the Mathematical Sciences seminar hosted by [ACEMS](acems.org.au) on October 4th, 2018.

 Please see the [Wiki](https://github.com/ACEMS/measuring_impact_2018/wiki) tab above for the workshop program, presenters slides and other interesting resources.